We're hiring

 Employee Turnover Rate

 This metric measures the percentage of employees who leave the organization after a certain period.
-When this rate is evaluated, organizations can identify why the turnover rate is high, the retention factors, and the areas that need improvement.
+When this rate is evaluated, organizations can identify the reasons for high turnover rates, the retention factors, and the areas that need improvement.
 The formula for the same is mentioned below.

 Turnover rate = Number of terminations / Number of employees at start * 100